Nicola Formichetti

 Nicola Formichetti (/it/; born 31 May 1977) is a fashion director and fashion editor.
 Born in Japan, he is most widely known as the artistic director of the Italian fashion label Diesel and for being a frequent collaborator with singer-songwriter Lady Gaga.
 He worked two years (September 2010 – April 2013) with the French fashion house Mugler as artistic director.

 Formichetti is also known as fashion director of Vogue Hommes Japan, is a contributing editor of several other fashion magazines and is fashion director for the clothing company Uniqlo.
 In November 2010 he was named one of the "most influential creative forces working in fashion today".
 The following month he was awarded the Isabella Blow Award for Fashion Creator at the 2010 British Fashion Awards.

 Early life

 The son of a Japanese stewardess and an Italian pilot, Formichetti was born in Japan and grew up in Rome and Tokyo, attempting to assimilate in both cultures.
 As a child he trained as a classical pianist (and still plays for relaxation).
-But moving to London became his great desire and he used the excuse of attending into an architecture school to which he was accepted in order to get there.
+But moving to London became his great desire and he used the excuse of attending an architecture school to which he was accepted in order to get there.
 Formichetti has explained that instead of attending he "literally walked in the front door of the architecture school and then ran out of the back one to go clubbing for three years."
 He became a student of the nightlife and street fashions, and began working at a fashionable boutique called 'The Pineal Eye' where he would become art director and head buyer for two years.
 Formichetti is openly gay.